Breast Augmentationby Melissa Johnson MD, FACS

 Are there different types of breast implants?

 Yes.
-There are a few different brands that are FDA approved, Natrelle by Allergan, Mentor, and Sientra.
+There are a few different brands that are FDA approved, Natrelle by Allergan, Mentor, Ideal Implant, and Sientra.
 All implants are either filled with silicone or saline.
 The implants can be either smooth or textured.
 There are also different shaped implants, such as round or anatomical.
 And finally, the projection of the implant can be low, moderate, or high.

 Where is the breast implant placed?